Mexican-German Climate Change Alliance – Phase III

 State of implementation/results

-- Planning tools for NDC implementation: The Mexican Environment Ministry is advised on updating the National Climate Change Strategy (ENCC).
+- Planning instruments for NDC implementation: The Ministry of Environment was advised on updating the National Climate Change Strategy (ENCC).

 - Financing: A training module is being developed to sensitise managers in the financial sector and other stakeholders to climate risks in the financial sector.
 Together with representatives of the EU, the aim is to apply an EU-style climate financing taxonomy in the Mexican context and thus facilitate green investments.
 Within the framework of the "Climate Finance Day", a multi-stakeholder dialogue was held with over 200 participants from the banking and private sectors and civil society with the aim of mobilising more climate finance.
 In order to create more transparency in the area of green investments, a best practice analysis for the development of a taxonomy and reporting system for Mexican banks was developed